openmrs/openmrs-esm-patient-chart/README.md

 ## Troubleshooting

-If you notice that your local version of the application is not working or that there's a mismatch between what you see locally versus what's in the reference application, you likely have outdated versions of core libraries.
+If you notice that your local version of the application is not working or that there's a mismatch between what you see locally versus what's in [dev3](https://dev3.openmrs.org/openmrs/spa), you likely have outdated versions of core libraries.
 To update core libraries, run the following commands:

 ```bash
 # Upgrade core libraries